- Key Facts

 WFPF Trust Funds

-There are currently two trust funds under the WFPF.
+There are currently three trust funds under the WFPF.

-Multi-Donor Trust Fund has received a total of US$52.59 million financial contributions from the following financing partners:
+Multi-Donor Trust Fund has received a total of $55 million financial contributions from the following financing partners:

-- Netherlands Trust Fund has a total of US$19.75 million committed contributions from the Government of the Netherlands.
+- Netherlands Trust Fund has a total of $19.75 million committed contributions from the Government of the Netherlands.

 The CFWS's grant resources focused on better understanding of sector issues, advancement of reform measures, and development of capacities within ADB and in its developing member countries.
 It also helped to establish regional networks and partnerships for knowledge sharing, capacity development, and leadership.